Jake Roberts: Health issues

+Roberts is known for his raspy, whispery voice.
+He revealed in 2023 that it was the product of an accident in the ring involving a fight with former Olympian Bob Roop in 1975, in which he dropped a knee on Roberts' throat and accidentally crushed his voice box.
+From that moment on, Roberts was forced to speak in a lower register.

 In 2007, WWE started a policy of paying all expenses for its former performers who wanted to start drug rehabilitation programs.
 Roberts was placed in a 14-week voluntary rehab program by WWE in December 2007.
 In May 2008, Jim Ross reported that Roberts "has been doing well the past few weeks, after completing a treatment program".

 In October 2012, while financially distressed and having resumed abusing alcohol and drugs, Roberts moved in with former wrestler Diamond Dallas Page in Atlanta, Georgia, a time which was chronicled in the documentary The Resurrection of Jake the Snake.
 His weight had ballooned to over 300 lb (136 kg) and he was having trouble doing simple tasks such as walking without becoming short of breath.
 During filming, Roberts had shoulder surgery which was paid for through crowdfunding.
 After 18 months, he had lost over 50 lb (22 kg) and regained mobility.

 In February 2014, TMZ reported that Roberts had muscular cancer below his knee and was scheduled to go into surgery.
 In a response to the article, Roberts was quoted as saying, "If the devil can't defeat me, cancer doesn't stand a chance in hell!
 Pray for sick children who face this horrible disease 'cause The Snake will be just fine."
 In July 2014, he announced that he was cancer-free after various surgeries.